bakpakin/Fennel/CONTRIBUTING.md

   the relevant code.
 * Add the `bug` label to the issue.

+## Codebase Organization

+The `fennel` module is the fundamental entry point; it provides the entire public API for Fennel when it's used inside another program.
+All other modules except `fennel.view` are considered compiler internals and do not have a guaranteed stable API.

+* `src/fennel.fnl`: returned when Fennel is embedded programmatically
+* `src/launcher.fnl`: handles being launched from the command line
+* `src/fennel/repl.fnl`: provides interactive development context

+The core modules implement the text->AST->Lua pipeline.
+The AST used by the compiler is the exact same AST that is exposed to macros.

+* `src/fennel/parser.fnl`: turns text of code into an AST
+* `src/fennel/compiler.fnl`: turns AST into Lua output
+* `src/fennel/specials.fnl`: built-in language constructs written in Lua
+* `src/fennel/macros.fnl`: built-in language constructs written in Fennel
+* `src/fennel/utils.fnl`: definitions of core AST types and helper functions

+Finally there are a few miscellaneous modules:

+* `src/fennel/friend.fnl`: emits friendly messages from compiler/parser errors
+* `src/fennel/binary.fnl`: produces binary standalone executables
+* `src/fennel/view.fnl`: turn Fennel data structures into printable strings

+### Bootstrapping

+Fennel is written in Fennel.
+In order to get around the chicken-and-egg problem, we include an old version of the compiler that's used to compile the new version.

+* `old/fennel.lua`: older version of Fennel compiler from before self-hosting
+* `old/launcher.lua`: older version of the command line launcher

 ## Contributing Changes

 If you want to contribute code to the project, please [send patches][1] to the